-Follow Kendrick Foundation on Facebook to learn about Public Health related to the health issues in Morgan County!
+Follow Kendrick Foundation on Facebook to learn about health-related topics in Morgan County!

 Naloxone is a drug that reverses the effects of opioids and can be administered when a person shows symptoms of an overdose.